RevEnterprise/EF234405_DAA_FIN_5025241104_Raden-Kurniawan-Agung-Fitrianto_5025241058_Addien-Zafriyan-Al-Akhsan/README.md

 (Example of result)

 # Attribution
 To model the Surabaya road network, we use the dataset from [openstreetmap](https://www.openstreetmap.org), which we extracted using the [Overpass Turbo tool](https://overpass-turbo.eu)
+Language: Vanilla html, css, and js